apache/gravitino/docs/security/access-control.md

 Because each underlying data source will have its own access control system, it can be difficult to plug in data engines with the intent of querying multiple of these data at once.
 This is especially important for data governance practitioners who have to worry about data access restrictions and data compliance issues, but this is streamlined through Gravitino.
-Therefore, in the hopes of solving this big data issue, Gravitino plans to implement a universal set of permissions models and paradigms.
+Therefore, in the hopes of solving this big data issue, Gravitino plans to implement a universal set of privilege models and paradigms.
 With this, users will be able to manage all of their data sources on a single access plane, regardless of whether the data source is a database, or a message queue or an object storage system.

 After authorizing these data sources within Gravitino’s metadata lake, authentication can then be performed in Spark, Trino, and Flink Engines, as well as our Python client.